 Submitting assignments.
-Homework Assignments and Wireshark Labs will be submitted through Canvas.
+Homework Assignments will be submitted through Canvas.
 Programming Assignments will be submitted using the handin facility on CADE Lab machines.

 Late submissions.
-Late assignments (programming, wireshark labs and homework) will be accepted up to two days late with a 10% penalty applied to the obtained grade for each late day.
+Late assignments (programming and homework) will be accepted up to two days late with a 10% penalty applied to the obtained grade for each late day.

 Programming assignments.
 Programming assignments form an important and significant part of the course and will be thoroughly evaluated.
+You have to complete all programming assignments to pass the course.

-There will be four equally weighted programming assignments: (i) Implementing a HTTP Web Proxy Server, (ii) Implementing a Reliable Transport Protocol, (iii) Implementing a Routing Algorithm and (iv) Implementing a Secure Text Messaging Application.
-A Python skeleton will be provided for the first assignment.
-The second and third assignments will make use of a simple framework in C. (Students will be expected to learn the necessary language features on their own.)
-The fourth assignment will make use of the opensal toolkit.
+There will be three equally weighted programming assignments: (i) Implementing a HTTP Web Proxy Server, (ii) Implementing a Reliable Transport Protocol, and (iii) Implementing a Secure Text Messaging Application.
+A Python and Java skeleton code will be provided for the first assignment.
+A framework for the second assignment will be provided in C and Java.
+The third assignment will make use of a crypto toolkit.
+We will use the opensel toolkit command line to explore basic concepts.
+This toolkit or equivalent toolkits in Java or Python can be used to complete the assignment.
+Students will be expected to learn the necessary language features on their own.